Note Taking Provisions

 - Provide a copy of overheads, power point presentations (prior to lecture), or access to notes provided by a volunteer.

 - If required, you may have the student sign an Agreement for Receiving Course Lecture Materials before receiving copies of your lecture notes.

 - Only make an announcement for a volunteer if it is requested by the student.
 Please keep the student’s identity confidential.
 During the announcement, you can ask students that you need someone to share their notes to come to the front of the room after class.
 At that time, the student can self identify to the volunteers, discuss needs, select a volunteer, and determine the process to get the notes copied in a format that works for the student.

 - If a volunteer cannot be found after two announcements, please ask the student to contact DSO.

 - The Assistive Technology staff may also implement technology, such as a recording device, to facilitate note-taking.

 - Inform your instructor if you would like an anonymous announcement made to recruit a volunteer, or if you are using audio recording technology.

-- Obtain assistive technology and/or carbonless notebooks and note taker instructions from the DSO front desk to give to your volunteer note takers.
+- Obtain assistive technology and/or carbonless notebooks from the DSO front desk to give to your volunteer note takers.

-- Meet with volunteer note takers after class to determine the process to get the notes copied or provide a carbonless notebook, instructions for note taking, and contact information (exchange email addresses).
+- Meet with volunteer note takers after class to determine the process to get the notes copied or provide a carbonless notebook and contact information (exchange email addresses).
 Provide additional note-taking paper to the volunteer as needed.

 - In the event of notetaker absense, always carry back up methods such as note taking paper, recorder, etc.

 - If requested by the instructor, sign a DSO Agreement for Recording Lectures and Discussions for any course in which a recording device will be utilized and return it to the instructor.

 - Contact your instructor and the DSO if you have any questions or concerns.

 - The note-takers notes should be used to supplement your own notes for the class.
 Note-taker services are only available for students who are in attendance or for those who have a disability-related absence.